gizatechxyz/orion-benchmark/cost_of_orion/depth_benchmark/README.md

 ## Depth Benchmark

 The aim of this benchmark is to test the scaling of Orion with respect to number of model layers.
+All values are fixed point [FP16.16](https://orion.gizatech.xyz/framework/numbers/fixed-point).

 ### Model Summary
 ```